 Westpac Altitude Black Mastercard

-American Express Westpac Altitude Platinum bundle (AMEX + Visa)
+American Express Westpac Altitude Platinum bundle (AMEX + Mastercard)

-Again, that's broken into two chunks, starting with 60,000 bonus Altitude points after spending $3,000 on eligible purchases using the Westpac Altitude Platinum Visa within 90 days of card approval.
+Again, that's broken into two chunks, starting with 60,000 bonus Altitude points after spending $3,000 on eligible purchases using the Westpac Altitude Platinum Mastercard within 90 days of card approval.

 That's joined by 15,000 bonus Altitude points after spending a separate $3,000 on eligible purchases using the American Express Westpac Altitude Platinum Card within the same time frames.

-As an added bonus for Altitude Platinum cardholders, the annual fee is currently waived on the Visa card in the first year as part of this sign-up deal, a saving of $150, although a $49 applies from the first year on the American Express card.
+As an added bonus for Altitude Platinum cardholders, the annual fee is currently waived on the Mastercard in the first year as part of this sign-up deal, a saving of $150, although a $49 applies from the first year on the American Express card.

-Going for the Visa-only version of Altitude Platinum offers 60,000 bonus Altitude points when you apply for the Westpac Altitude Platinum Visa by November 27 2018 and spend $3,000 on eligible purchases within 90 days of card approval.
+Going for the Mastercard-only version of Altitude Platinum offers 60,000 bonus Altitude points when you apply for the Westpac Altitude Platinum Mastercard by June 2 2019 and spend $3,000 on eligible purchases within 90 days of card approval.

 Westpac's normal annual fee of $150 is also waived on this card in the first year, when applying by that date.